hms-networks/hottest/README.md

-As we will see later, test "chunk"s can include (copy-paste) other test "chunk"s, so boards can use a "mixin" of available features (e.g. serial communication) without reeimplementing them every time.
+As we will see later, test "chunk"s can include (copy-paste) other test "chunk"s, so boards can use a "mixin" of available features (e.g. serial communication) without reimplementing them every time.

 We effectively build tests by iterating a root board and a root test chunk.
 By iterating we mean as following all the includes.